-Our Relationship with Energy Transfer Operating, L.P. and Energy Transfer LP
+Our Relationship with Energy Transfer LP

-One of our principal strengths is our relationship with ETO and ET.
-As of February 12, 2021, ETO owned 100% of the membership interest in our General Partner, all of our incentive distribution rights and 28,463,967 of our common units, which constituted a 28.5% limited partner interest in us.
-Given the significant ownership, we believe ETO and ET will be motivated to promote and support the successful execution of our business strategies.
-In particular, we believe it will be in the best interest of each ETO and ET to facilitate organic growth opportunities and accretive acquisitions from third parties, although neither ETO nor ET is under any obligation to do so.
+One of our principal strengths is our relationship with Energy Transfer.
+As of February 10, 2023, Energy Transfer owned 100% of the membership interest in our General Partner, all of our incentive distribution rights and 28,463,967 of our common units, which constituted a 28.3% limited partner interest in us.
+Given the significant ownership, we believe Energy Transfer will be motivated to promote and support the successful execution of our business strategies.
+In particular, we believe it will be in the best interest of Energy Transfer to facilitate organic growth opportunities and accretive acquisitions from third parties, although Energy Transfer is not under any obligation to do so.

-ET, one of the largest publicly traded master limited partnerships in the United States in terms of equity market capitalization, owns all of ETO's common units and its general partner.
-ETO, through its wholly-owned operating subsidiaries, is engaged primarily in natural gas and natural gas liquids transportation, storage and fractionation services.
-ETO is also engaged in refined product and crude oil operations including transportation, terminalling services, storage and retail marketing of gasoline and middle distillates through its subsidiaries.
+Energy Transfer is one of the largest and most diversified midstream energy companies in North America.
+Energy Transfer, through its wholly-owned operating subsidiaries, is engaged primarily in natural gas and natural gas liquids transportation, storage and fractionation services and refined product and crude oil operations including transportation, terminalling services and storage.